KingPcon0/Get-STALKER-IWP-Working-on-Linux/README.md

 11. Click “Download & Install” to install Proton 10-17.

-    11a.
+    a.
 At the time of writing this, the latest Proton build is 10-17.

 12. In the top-left of Bottles, click the “+” icon to create a new bottle.